-As one of the first openly gay rabbis, Denise Eger has spent her career working for greater LGBT inclusion in Jewish communities.
-Ordained by Hebrew Union College in 1988, Eger became the first full-time rabbi at Beth Chaim Chadashim, a gay and lesbian synagogue in Los Angeles, at the height of the AIDS crisis.
-Her work included visiting hospitals, officiating funerals, and chairing the review board for an AIDS drug.
-In 1993 she founded Congregation Kol Ami in West Hollywood, where she still serves as of 2016.
-Eger co-chaired the Gay and Lesbian Rabbinic Network for two years and was founding president of the Lesbian, Gay, & Bisexual Interfaith Clergy Association.
-Having co-authored the Reform movement’s wedding liturgy for gay and lesbian couples, Eger was honored to officiate at the first legal wedding for a lesbian couple in California in 2008.
-In 2015 she became the first openly gay president of the Central Conference of American Rabbis, the professional organization for Reform rabbis.
+In 2015, Denise Eger became the first openly gay president of the Central Conference of American Rabbis, the professional organization for Reform rabbis.
+Eger graduated from the University of Southern California in 1982 and was ordained by Hebrew Union College in 1988.
+She served as the first full-time rabbi at Beth Chaim Chadashim, a gay and lesbian congregation in Los Angeles, from 1988–1993 before becoming the founding rabbi of Congregation Kol Ami in West Hollywood, where she still serves as of 2016.
+Already an activist, Eger was further galvanized by serving as a rabbi for the gay community at the height of the AIDS crisis.
+She chaired the review board for an AIDS drug research organization and co-chaired the Spiritual Advisory Committee of AIDS Project Los Angeles.
+She co-chaired the Gay and Lesbian Rabbinic Network for two years and was founding president of the Lesbian, Gay, & Bisexual Interfaith Clergy Association.
+The co-author of the Reform movement’s wedding liturgy for gay and lesbian couples, Eger was honored to officiate at the first legal wedding of a lesbian couple in California in 2008.
+She was named one of the Forward 50 that year.

 How to cite this page